Communications Solution Delivers ROI of 29:1

 Communications is the key to effective collections, and Absa needed to break down siloed communication channels, create profile-specific communication strategies, and execute real-time processes.
 Automation was important, as was learning from response and interaction data to see what worked and which channels customers preferred.

-FICO® Customer Communication Services (CCS), integrated with the FICO® Debt Manager™, enabled Absa to set up different treatment strategies for customers at different risk levels and who had different reasons for being in arrears, including:
+FICO® Customer Communication Services (CCS), integrated with FICO collections solutions, enabled Absa to set up different treatment strategies for customers at different risk levels and who had different reasons for being in arrears, including:

 - Technical arrears such as delayed inter-bank payments.